California city’s SWAT team shoots, kills man in backyard

-SACRAMENTO, Calif. — Two Sacramento police officers shot and killed a man they say was armed with a gun early Thursday.
+SACRAMENTO, Calif. — Two Sacramento police officers shot and killed a man who was armed with a gun early Thursday, authorities said.

-Police surrounded the area and called in a SWAT team, which discovered him in the backyard of a home, where officers opened fire.
+Police surrounded the area and called in a SWAT team, which discovered a suspect in the backyard of a home, where officers opened fire.

 It’s unclear whether the man pointed a gun at officers or fired at them before they killed him.
 However, Chandler said a gun was found next to the man, and “the suspect posed an immediate threat to the officers.”